-If an applicant includes a benefit claim in the application but not in the manner specified by 37 CFR 1.78 (e.g., if the claim is included in an oath or declaration or the application transmittal letter) within the time period set forth in 37 CFR 1.78, the Office will not require a petition under 37 CFR 1.78 and the petition fee under 37 CFR 1.17(m) to correct the claim if the information concerning the claim was recognized by the Office as shown by its inclusion on the filing receipt.
-If, however, a claim is not included in an ADS (or for applications filed prior to September 16, 2012 in the first sentence(s) of the specification or in an ADS) and is not recognized by the Office as shown by its absence on the filing receipt, the Office will require a petition under 37 CFR 1.78 and the petition fee to correct the claim.
+If an applicant includes a benefit claim elsewhere in the application but not in the manner specified by 37 CFR 1.78 (e.g., if the claim is not present in the proper place but is included in an oath or declaration or the application transmittal letter) within the time period set forth in 37 CFR 1.78, the Office will not require a petition under 37 CFR 1.78 and the petition fee under 37 CFR 1.17(m) to correct the claim if the information concerning the claim was recognized by the Office as shown by its inclusion on the first filing receipt.
+If, however, a claim is not included in an ADS in compliance with 37 CFR 1.76 (or for applications filed prior to September 16, 2012 in the first sentence(s) of the specification or in an ADS in compliance with pre-AIA 37 CFR 1.76) and is not recognized by the Office as shown by its absence on the first filing receipt, the Office will require a petition under 37 CFR 1.78 and the petition fee to correct the claim if the correction is sought after expiration of the time period set in 37 CFR 1.78.
 The Office may not recognize any benefit claim where, for example, there is no indication of the relationship between the nonprovisional applications, or no indication of an intermediate nonprovisional application that is directly claiming the benefit of a provisional application.
 See subsection II, below.
-Even if the Office has recognized a benefit claim by entering it into the

-Office's database and including it on applicant's filing receipt, the benefit claim is not a proper benefit claim under 35 U.S.C.
+Even if the Office has recognized a benefit claim by entering it into the Office's database and including it on any of applicant's filing receipts, the benefit claim is not a proper benefit claim under 35 U.S.C.
 119(e) or 35 U.S.C.
-120 and 37 CFR 1.78 unless the reference is included in an ADS or for applications filed prior to September 16, 2012, included in the ADS or in the first sentence(s) of the specification and all other requirements are met.
+120 and 37 CFR 1.78 unless the reference is included in an ADS in compliance with 37 CFR 1.76 or, for applications filed prior to September 16, 2012, included in an ADS in compliance with pre-AIA 37 CFR 1.76 or in the first sentence(s) of the specification, and all other requirements are met.

-In view of this requirement for a specific reference in the later-filed application, the right to rely on a prior application may be waived by an applicant if a reference to the prior application is not included in the later-filed application.
-If the examiner is aware of the fact that an application is a continuing application of a prior application or the applicant fails to submit the reference to the prior application in compliance with 37 CFR 1.78 (e.g., the reference was submitted in the transmittal letter but not in an application data sheet (or for applications filed prior to September 16, 2012 in the first sentence(s) of the specification or an application to this in an Office action by using the wording of form paragraph 2.15.
+In view of this requirement for a specific reference in the later-filed application, the right to rely on a prior application may be waived by an applicant if a proper reference to the prior application is not included in the later-filed application.
+If the examiner is aware of the fact that an application may be entitled to claim the benefit of a prior application or the applicant fails to submit the reference to the prior application in compliance with 37 CFR 1.78 (e.g., the reference was submitted in the transmittal letter but not in an ADS in compliance with 37 CFR 1.76 (or for applications filed prior to September 16, 2012 in the first sentence(s) of the specification or an ADS in compliance with pre-AIA 37 CFR 1.76)), the examiner should merely call attention to this in an Office action by using the wording of form paragraph 2.15.

-¶ 2.15 Reference to Prior Application, 35 U.S.C.
+\P 2.15 Reference to Prior Application, 35 U.S.C.
 119(e), 120, 121, 365(c), or 386(c) Benefit